rfortherestofus/blog/014_remove_unwanted_texts_with_regex/014_remove_unwanted_texts_with_regex.md

 ## Remove whitespaces

-Now that we’ve removed the `Inc.` and `Corporation` stuff, we can move on to the next thing.
+Now that we’ve removed `Inc.` and `Corporation`, we can move on to the next thing.
 We want to remove all the whitespaces.
 You know, the spaces after some of the words.
 (Notice the white space followed by a quotation mark after “Apple” and “Adobe”.)

 ``` r
 big_tech_companies |>